Giuseppe Caruso

 Pharmacology - BIOS-11/A

-From October 2024 he is Assistant Professor of Pharmacology (RTDb – BIOS-11/A, formerly BIO/14) at UniCamillus – Saint Camillus International University of Health and Medical Sciences, Rome, Italy.
-Starting from March 2023 he also has an appointment as an Adjunct Assistant Professor at the School of Pharmacy, Department of Pharmaceutical Chemistry, University of Kansas, Lawrence, Kansas, USA.
+From July 2025 he is an Associate Professor of Pharmacology (BIOS-11/A, formerly BIO/14) at UniCamillus – Saint Camillus International University of Health and Medical Sciences, Rome, Italy.
+Prof. Caruso also has an appointment as an Adjunct Associate Professor at the School of Pharmacy, Department of Pharmaceutical Chemistry, University of Kansas, Lawrence, Kansas, USA, and is the Head of Research Unit of Biology and Preclinical Research at IRCCS San Camillo Hospital in Venice.

 After high school graduation, he enrolled in biological (BSc) and chemical (MSc) sciences at University of Catania (UniCT), earning both of them with a maximum grade of 110/110 with honors.